nicolas800/pedasm/README.md

 # pedasm
-A 32 bit Windows executable disassembler mande in 1998
+A 32 bit Windows executable disassembler made in 1998

 This is a 1998 legacy c++ project that is not maintained any more.